Demographics of Chennai: History of enumeration

 The first organized census of Madras city and its environs was undertaken in 1871 as a part of the India Census.
 Madras had a total population of 397,552 in 1871 making it India's third most populous city after Calcutta and Bombay.It was also the fifth largest city in the British Empire.

 Population growth

 The first census of India taken in 1871 gave a population of 397,552.
 The city was acutely affected by the great famine of 1876–77, with 1877 alone accounting for 40,500, and maintained a steady growth rate throughout the last decades of the 19th century.
 Between 1901 and 1921, however, the population growth rate was slow.
+According to CMDA’s Second Master Plan, the region’s population is projected to reach approximately 14.8 million by 2026.